aoliverio/builder-for-cakephp-2x/README.md

-# aoBuilder plugin for CakePHP 2.x
+# aoBuilder plugin for CakePHP app